jkingyens/binder/readme.md

 # Binder

 Binder is a static site compiler that takes course resources (videos to start) and generates a mobile-friendly website for viewing the material.
 The compiler can be used by the course author or student.
-The only requirement is ability to download course videos onto a local filesystem.
-The compiler deploys the course to Digital Ocean via Spaces API (S3 compatible).
+You just need to get the course videos on your local filesystem.
+The compiler then deploys the course to Digital Ocean via Spaces API (S3 compatible).

 # Install